Harshita-mindfire/learnings/learning.javascript.md

 created: 1648190780500
 ---

-JS is a synchronus, single threaded language.
+JS is a synchronous, single threaded language.
 Single treaded means runs one command at a time and in a specific order.
 JS is loosely typed language.
 This means any variable is not strictly bind to a data type.